 What specific ISA 540 gaps do regulators find in accounting estimates?

-The FRC’s findings concentrate on three procedural gaps: insufficient challenge of management’s assumptions (not testing alternatives), failure to evaluate where management’s estimate falls within the range of reasonable outcomes (particularly when it sits at the favourable end), and testing the model logic but not the completeness and accuracy of underlying data inputs.
+FRC findings concentrate on four procedural gaps: insufficient challenge of management’s assumptions (not testing alternatives), failure to evaluate where management’s estimate falls within the range of reasonable outcomes (particularly at the favourable end), testing model logic but not the completeness and accuracy of underlying data inputs, and applying the same depth of work regardless of assessed risk level.

 What ISQM 1 implementation problems are regulators finding at non-Big Four firms?

-The FRC found that some non-Tier 1 firms performed monitoring activities but didn’t connect those findings to their annual SoQM evaluation.
+Some non-Tier 1 firms performed monitoring activities but did not connect those findings to their annual SoQM evaluation.
 A firm that found recurring deficiencies in cold reviews but concluded its SoQM was operating effectively has a disconnect that regulators will challenge.
 The annual SoQM conclusion must be supported by evidence linking monitoring findings to the evaluation and remediation plan.

 How will ISA 570 (Revised 2024) change the going concern assessment?